easonwang717/easonwang717.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yitu Wang is a Senior Research Scientist at Meta and working on [AI and Systems Co-Design](https://aisystemcodesign.github.io/).
+Yitu Wang is a Senior Research Scientist on the [AI and Systems Co-Design](https://aisystemcodesign.github.io/) team at Meta.
 He obtained Ph.D. degree in Computer Engineering from Duke University under the supervision of [Prof. Yiran Chen](https://ece.duke.edu/faculty/yiran-chen) in 2025.
 He received B.S.E. in Microelectronics from Fudan University in 2020.

 # 📖 Educations
 - *2020.08 - 2025.03*, Ph.D. in Computer Engineering at Duke University, Durham, North Carolina, USA.